rjkviegas/course/sequence/remote/demo_day_presentations.md

 * One member of your team will share screen and run the presentation.
 Please plan how the person sharing the presentation will go on to the next slide.

-* As a fallback, each member of your team should have a copy of the slide deck and your presentation in case someone's Internet disconnects.
+* As a fallback, each member of your team should have a copy of the slide deck, your presentation, and demo video downloaded onto your computer in case someone's Internet disconnects.
 Designate a back-up screen-sharer.

 * By Friday afternoon, please send your coach:
   * A link to your slides